Framework Diagram v3

 Primary: Without collapsed time, the "Being"-thought is revealed as downstream commentary, not an independent variable.
 The jump from influence (∼→) to necessity (⇒) is a category error — "tends to" is not "must."

-Secondary: Even if the category jump were legitimate, Move 1 established that events produce identity-thoughts (→).
-Production requires A ∧ ¬B possible.
-Implication requires A ∧ ¬B impossible.
+Secondary: Even if the category jump were legitimate, Move 1 established that events produce identity-thoughts (→) — specifically because no fact "I am stupid" existed before the event for the inference to disclose (structural A ∧ ¬B-possibility).
+Implication requires structural A ∧ ¬B impossibility — B already holds whenever A does.
 The pipeline's own earlier move formally blocks the later one.

 ↓ therefore